Curtis Axel: Intercontinental Champion (2013–2014)

-On the May 20, 2013, episode of Raw, he was repackaged under the ring name Curtis Axel (the name is a derivative of his father's first name, Curt, and his grandfather Larry's nickname "The Axe"), with Paul Heyman as his new manager, and later that night, Axel faced Triple H in his re-debut match, winning by knockout after Triple H suffered concussion-like symptoms and collapsed outside the ring.
-On the May 24 episode of SmackDown, Axel defeated Sin Cara.
-Over the next two weeks on Raw, Axel scored back-to-back non-title count-out wins over WWE Champion John Cena, due to distractions and interference by Ryback.
-On the June 7 episode of SmackDown, Axel defeated Chris Jericho, after Jericho was distracted by CM Punk, who was, at the time another client of Paul Heyman's.
-Three days later on Raw, Axel defeated Triple H twice, first by disqualification and second by forfeit.
-At Payback, Axel defeated Wade Barrett and The Miz in a triple threat match to win the Intercontinental Championship, joining his father as the only father-son pair to have won the WWE Intercontinental Championship.
-Axel made his first televised title defense on the following episode of SmackDown, defeating Barrett in a rematch.
+On the May 20, 2013, episode of Raw, he was repackaged under the ring name Curtis Axel (the name is a derivative of his father's first name, Curt, and his grandfather Larry's nickname "The Axe"), with Paul Heyman as his new manager, and later that night, Axel won a match against Triple H. On the May 24 episode of SmackDown, Axel defeated Sin Cara.
+Over the next weeks on Raw, Axel scored wins over main eventers like WWE Champion John Cena, Chris Jericho, and Triple H. At Payback, Axel defeated Wade Barrett and The Miz in a triple threat match to win the Intercontinental Championship, joining his father as the first father-son pair to have won the title.